Hurst Surname Meaning, History & Origin

-Hurst Surname Genealogy
+Hurst Surname Meaning

 The Hirst spelling is native to Yorkshire.
 Hurst place-names cropped up at various places throughout England and the Hurst surname has been more widespread.
 Another spelling variant is Hearst.

-Hurst Resources on
+Hurst Surname Resources on The Internet

-- The Hurst Page Hurst
+- The Hurst Page Hurst genealogy.

 - John Hearst of the Long Canes